 Taking SEPTA’s regional rail train from 30th Street Station

 When you up get to the top of the ramp you will see six tracks.
 The tracks for whatever reason are numbered 1, 2, 5, 6, 3, and 4.
 You can take any train on tracks 1 or 2 going east bound for one stop to Suburban Station.
-If you arrive on off-peak hours, you might get away without having to buy a ticket.
-Conductors seldom collect tickets between 30th Street and Suburban Station.
-If you arrive during peak hours, which are between 3PM and 7PM, tickets are collected before you get up to the train platform.

 Getting from Suburban Station to the hotel

 When you get off the regional rail line at Suburban Station, the station will be underground.
 Find your way to an exit to get above ground and get to the corner of 17th and JFK Boulevard.
 The station is about three blocks from the hotel.
 The hotel is fairly tall so you might be able to see it as you walk to it.
 The sign at the top of the hotel will read “Sheraton”.
 Use your favorite mapping program so you know the layout of the streets.
-Walk north on 17th Street (the street numbers should go up as you walk north) passing Arch Street, Benjamin Franklin Parkway (where it crosses Cherry Street), and Race Street.
+Walk north on 17th Street (the address numbers should go up as you walk north) passing Arch Street, Benjamin Franklin Parkway (where it crosses Cherry Street), and Race Street.
 The side entrance to the hotel is just past Race Street on 17th.
 The side entrance is on the west side of the building.
-If it is locked, you will have to walk around to the north side of the building where the main entrance is.
+If it is locked, you will have to walk around to the north side of the building where the main entrance is located.